QSD-Group/QSDsan/docs/source/for_developers/CONTRIBUTING.rst

 Submitting Pull Request
 -----------------------
 #.
-Once you are satisfied with your changes and push all commits to your fork, go to you GitHub fork of QSDsan, and submit a `pull request <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`_.
+Once you are satisfied with your changes and push all commits to your fork, go to you GitHub fork of ``QSDsan``, and submit a `pull request <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`_.

 	- You can confirm that you have pulled all updates from the root repository if there's a message showing that your branch is X commits ahead of QSD-Group:master as shown (not X commits, Y commits behind).